flydelabs/flyde-vscode/README.md

 ![Flyde example](https://github.com/FlydeHQ/flyde-vscode/raw/main/media/walkthrough/run-flow.gif)

 ## Features
 - Intuitive flow-based programming interface for creating programs
+- AI-based Flyde-component creation
 - Real-time visual debugger for easy error handling and debugging
 - Integrates with your existing codebase and workflows
 - Supports TypeScript and JavaScript
-- Build custom parts visually, or use custom code
+- Build custom components visually, or use custom code
 - Pre-built templates to help you get started quickly
 - Split complex flows into sub-flows for better readability and maintainability
 - A rich standard library of parts for common tasks